What are you thinking, pretty girl, this ain’t summer camp!

 Before I ramble too much, let me give you an idea of what I brought along.

-- Tweezers, nail clippers, and a couple small sewing kits that I bought at the BX that were AF-specific.
+Tweezers, nail clippers, and a couple of small sewing kits that I bought at the BX that were AF-specific.

 Bottom line, for the first three weeks you won’t have time to do anything skincare-related.
 Forget about moisturizing, forget about washing your face, unless it’s during your super fast shower.
 You’re showering (with a body wash and shampoo only), putting on deodorant, and brushing teeth.
 That’s it.
 Eventually, as you acquire a little bit more time in your later weeks of training, you can do a bit more.
 I ended up buying a daily moisturizer with a high level of SPF because the San Antonio heat was brutal on my skin.
 Sunscreen is available for your use in the linen closet, but I’m picky about what sunscreens I put on my face.
 You tend to share most of your products with other members of your flight.
 If one girl had a face wash in the bathroom, the rest of us were sharing.
 You are allowed to bring chapstick, to keep in your satchel.
 Pick one with SPF in it, for obvious reasons.